xavierloeraflores/wgu-capstone/project_management/Post-Implementation-Report.md

 # CODE BLOCK: Model Training

 ```
-A separate module then uses those saved models and vectorizors to classify the posts from the dataset.
+A separate module then uses those saved models and vectorizers to classify the posts from the dataset.
 After classifying the posts, the data and classifications are then saved to a PostgreSQL database.

 ## Machine Learning